SuryaElavazhagan/gui-builder/README.md

   options like: Bold, Italic, Underline, etc.
 - Like other web-ui builders, I didn't use iframes for holding all the design.
 I don't want to complicate things (since this is a very small app).
 Anyway, the HTML string will be sanitized by [dompurify](https://www.npmjs.com/package/dompurify) before getting into localstorage
 - All the changes get saved to localstorage, every five seconds.
 You can also save changes manually using the button in side pane.
+- To deselect an element, you can do any of the following:
+  - Press `Esc` (If you're editing a text, press twice)
+  - Click empty area in Builder (one with dotted black border)

 ## Drag n Drop
 - Drag elements from Side Pane or Elements inside the builder